lbeder/slowkey/README.md

 Please exercise caution when using this feature.
 Resuming computation from a compromised checkpoint may undermine your expectations regarding the duration of the key stretching process.

-Please note that encryption key must be `32` bytes long, therefore shorter/longer will be first SHA512 hashed and then truncated to `32` bytes:
+Please note that encryption key must be `32` bytes long, therefore shorter/longer will be first SHA512 hashed and then truncated into `32` bytes:

 For instance, to elaborate on the previous example, suppose we want to create a checkpoint every `5` iterations forcefully terminate the execution at the `8th` iteration: